phalcon-orphanage/docs/en/tutorial-basic.md

 }
 ```

-> Note that the public properties of the model correspond to the names of the fields in our table.
+> **NOTE**: Note that the public properties of the model correspond to the names of the fields in our table.
 {: .alert .alert-info }

 ## Setting a Database Connection